 Other assets include cash, investments held by trustees, pledge receivables, note and mortgage receivables, inventories and receivables from the DOE.
-In 2020, investments held by trustees decreased due to retirement of taxable bonds maturing on July 1, 2019 and the use of bond proceeds to construct third-party housing facilities.
-In 2019, \$286.5 million was held by trustees to retire taxable bonds maturing on July 1, 2019.
-Current and noncurrent investments held by trustees increased by \$524.1 million related to bond proceeds for the design and construction of third-party housing facilities in 2019, which decreased as proceeds were spent on construction in 2020.
+In 2021, other current assets increased due to higher reinsurance recoveries.
+In 2020, investments held by trustees decreased due to the use of bond proceeds to construct third-party housing facilities and the retirement of taxable bonds maturing on July 1, 2019.
 Inventories increased in 2020 due to the purchase of personal protective equipment and laboratory supplies for COVID-19.

-The noncurrent receivable from the DOE, which fluctuates with the net pension and retiree health benefits liabilities due to the DOE's continuing responsibility to contribute for retired and terminated vested members of LLNL and LANL, increased by \$141.0 million in 2020 as compared to 2019 and increased by \$605.5 million in 2019 as compared to 2018.
+The noncurrent receivable from the DOE, which fluctuates with the net pension and retiree health benefits liabilities due to the DOE's continuing responsibility to contribute for retired and terminated vested members of LLNL and LANL, decreased by \$417.3 million in 2021 as compared to 2020 and increased by \$141.0 million in 2020 as compared to 2019.